*Memo:

-A comprehension is the concise way to create an iterable.
-There are a list comprehension, tuple comprehension, set comprehension, dictionary(dict) comprehension and generator comprehension. *A comprehension is an expression.
+A comprehension is the concise expression to create an iterable.
+There are a list comprehension, tuple comprehension, set comprehension, dictionary(dict) comprehension and generator comprehension:

 1D list: